A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Abstract

 \section{Abstract}

-Scientific studies conducted during the last two decades have established the central role of the microbiome in disease and health.
-Differential abundance analysis aims to identify microbial taxa associated with two or more sample groups defined by attributes such as disease subtype, geography, or environmental condition.
-The results, in turn, help clinical practitioners and researchers diagnose disease and develop new treatments more effectively.
-However, detecting differential abundance is uniquely challenging due to the high dimensionality, collinearity, sparsity, and compositionality of microbiome data.
-Further, there is a critical need for unified statistical approaches that can directly compare more than two groups and appropriately adjust for covariates.
-We develop a zero-inflated Bayesian nonparametric (ZIBNP) methodology that meets the multipronged challenges posed by microbiome data and identifies differentially abundant taxa in two or more groups, while also accounting for sample-specific covariates.
-The proposed hierarchical model flexibly adapts to unique data characteristics, casts the typically high proportion of zeros in a censoring framework, and mitigates high dimensionality and collinearity issues by utilizing the dimension reducing property of the semiparametric Chinese restaurant process.
-The approach relates the microbiome sampling depths to inferential precision and conforms with the compositional nature of microbiome data.
-In simulation studies and in the analyses of the CAnine Microbiome during Parasitism (CAMP) data on infected and uninfected dogs, and the Global Gut microbiome data on human subjects belonging to three geographical regions, we compare ZIBNP with established statistical methods for differential abundance analysis in the presence of covariates.
+Scientific studies in the last two decades have established the central role of the microbiome in disease and health.
+Differential abundance analysis seeks to identify microbial taxa associated with sample groups defined by a factor such as disease subtype, geographical region, or environmental condition.
+The results, in turn, help clinical practitioners and researchers diagnose disease and develop treatments more effectively.
+However, microbiome data analysis is uniquely challenging due to high-dimensionality, sparsity, compositionally, and collinearity.
+There is a critical need for unified statistical approaches for differential analysis in the presence of covariates.
+We develop a zero-inflated Bayesian nonparametric (ZIBNP) methodology that meets these multipronged challenges.
+The proposed technique flexibly adapts to the unique data characteristics, casts the high proportion of zeros in a censoring framework, and mitigates high-dimensionality and collinearity by utilizing the dimension-reducing property of the semiparametric Chinese restaurant process.
+Additionally, the ZIBNP approach relates the microbiome sampling depths to inferential precision while accommodating the compositional nature of microbiome data.
+Through simulation studies and analyses of the CAnine Microbiome during Parasitism (CAMP) and Global Gut microbiome datasets, we demonstrate the accuracy of ZIBNP compared to established methods for differential abundance analysis in the presence of covariates.